A risk factor is anything that increases the possibility of getting a disease. Different cancers have different risk factors.

 For example, we know that exposing skin to strong sunlight is a risk factor for developing skin cancer and that smoking is a risk factor for cancers of the lung, mouth, larynx, bladder, kidney, and several other organs.

-Having one or more risk factors does not mean that a woman will definitely develop breast cancer, but it might increase her chance of developing breast cancer.
-Some women with one or more risk factors might never develop breast cancer.
+Having one or more risk factors does not mean that a person will definitely develop breast cancer, but it might increase their chance of developing breast cancer.
+Some people with one or more risk factors might never develop breast cancer.

 Some risk factors like gender, age or race, cannot be changed.
 Some of the risk factors influence the likelihood of developing breast cancer more than other risk factors.
 The risk of developing breast cancer can change over time.